Bahay na Pula

-The Bahay na Pula (Tagalog, 'Red House') is a former hacienda in San Ildefonso, Bulacan in the Philippines.
-The site is remembered for the mass rapes and murders committed by the Imperial Japanese Army during World War II.
-The Japanese military murdered all of the men and boys in the adjacent Mapaniqui, Candaba, Pampanga, and forced over 100 women and girls into sexual slavery, confining and raping them in the Red House.
+The Bahay na Pula (Tagalog, “red house”) is a former hacienda in San Ildefonso, Bulacan in the Philippines.
+The site is remembered for the mass rapes and murders committed there by the Imperial Japanese Army during World War II.
+The Japanese military murdered all of the men and boys in the adjacent village of Mapaniqui, Candaba, Pampanga, and forced over 100 women and girls into sexual slavery, confining and raping them in the house.

 History

-The Red House was constructed in 1929 at Barangay Anyantam under the orders of Don Ramon Ilusorio of the Ilusorio family, who owned vast hacienda lands in the area.
+The Red House was built in 1929 in Barangay Anyantam by Don Ramón Ilusorio of the Ilusorio family, who owned a vast hacienda in the area.
 It was made largely out of wood and painted red on the outside giving it its name.
-The house was surrounded by large gardens filled with tamarind, camachile, and duhat trees.
+The house itself has a floor area of around 400 m2 and stands on a private lot measuring 8,000 m2.
+The house was originally surrounded by large gardens filled with tamarind, camachile, and duhat trees.

-During the Japanese occupation of the Philippines, on November 23, 1944, the Geki Group of the 14th District Army under Imperial Japanese Army General Tomoyuki Yamashita attacked Mapaniqui, Pampanga.
-Under the assumption that Mapaniqui was a guerilla hideout, Japanese soldiers plundered and incinerated the town, corralled and executed all the men and boys, killing some women and children in the carnage, and forcibly confined and repeatedly raped women and girls in the Red House.
-According to the testimony of Maria Lalu Quilantang, a survivor, she witnessed her father being castrated and his "penis stuffed in his mouth like a cigar".
-Another survivor, Narcisa Claveria, said she witnessed a Japanese soldier skin her father "like a water buffalo" with a bayonet.
-The corpses of the slaughtered people were all thrown into a huge pile and set on fire in a schoolyard.
+During the Japanese occupation of the Philippines, on November 23, 1944, the Geki Group of the 14th District Army under Imperial Japanese Army General Tomoyuki Yamashita attacked Mapaniqui, Candaba, Pampanga.
+Under the assumption that Mapaniqui was a guerrilla hideout, Japanese soldiers plundered and razed the town, corralling and executed all the men and boys, killing some women and children in the carnage, and forcibly confining and repeatedly raping the remaining women and girls in Bahay na Pula.
+According to the eyewitness testimony of survivor María Lalu Quilantang, her father was castrated and his "penis stuffed in his mouth like a cigar".
+Another survivor, Narcisa Clavería, said she saw a Japanese soldier skin her father "like a water buffalo" with a bayonet.
+The corpses of the slaughtered were all thrown into a huge pile and burnt in the schoolyard.